casadi/casadi/docs/users_guide/source/daebuilder.rst

 Other input and output expressions can be added in an analogous way.
 For a full list of functions, see the C++ API documentation for |DaeBuilder|.

+In :numref:`sec-daebuilder_factory` below, we will show how to evaluate the model equations, which is same as if the equations had been created a different way, e.g. from an FMU, cf. :numref:`sec-fmi`.

 .. _sec-modelica:

 Creating a |DaeBuilder| instance from Modelica, symbolically